Arts & Life

 If you're looking to explore Canada this summer, you'll first have to navigate the fluctuating patchwork of travel restrictions aimed at preventing the spread of the novel coronavirus throughout the country.

-Here's a look at some of the rules for domestic travel in each province and territory:
+Here's a look at some of the rules for each province and territory:

 Newfoundland and Labrador

-Travel within the province is permitted, including to second homes, parks and campgrounds.
+Residents, meantime, can travel freely within the province, including to second homes, parks and campgrounds.

-Visitors don't need permission to enter Nova Scotia, but are required to self-isolate for 14 days upon arrival.
+People don't need permission to enter Nova Scotia, however, those arriving from outside the Atlantic bubble are required to self-isolate for 14 days.

 There are no restrictions on movement within the province, but travellers are asked to abide by guidelines on physical distancing and gatherings.

 Private campgrounds have reopened, but only at 50 per cent capacity and they must ensure public health protocols are followed, including adequate distancing between campsites.
 Cottagers can visit their vacation homes.